StoneStepsInc/fit/README.md

   * `message` `TEXT`

-    A text message to decribe this scan.
+    A text message to describe this scan.
 If omitted, `NULL` is stored.

 ### Files Table